pbielefeldt/GenFitExamples/GFResidualExample/README.md

 ## Output

-- A png file created by ROOT with the `U` and `V` residual distributions
+- A PNG file created by ROOT with the `U` and `V` residual distributions
+- A PNG file with the pull distributions
-- (Optionally) Console output with statistics.
+- A ROOT file with all data

 You should see two distributions (U and V) with Gaussian shapes, both with mean ≈ 0 and width ≈ `SMEAR`.
+The pull distributions are expected to be a standard Gaussian curve.

 ## Using this Example for Your Own Analysis